 Find key figures about the EU’s trade with the world in our infographic: exports, imports, number of related jobs in the EU and more.

 The EU has always been about promoting trade: not only by removing barriers to trade between EU countries, but also by encouraging other countries to trade with the EU.
-In 2018, EU exports represented 15.6% of global exports and EU imports 13.9%, making it one of the world’s biggest trade players alongside the US and China.
+In 2021, EU exports of goods represented 15% of global exports and EU imports of goods 14%, making it one of the world’s biggest trade players alongside the US and China.

 The EU currently has about 130 trade agreements in place, pending or in the process of being adopted or negotiated.